 There are various ways of getting to the Peak and you can choose the most suitable one for you depending on the amount of exercise you are up for.

 Take the Peak Tram from the terminus in Central and enjoy the view without worrying about anything.
-You’ll have free internet access and in a blink of an eye, you will be on the top of the hill.
-All of this for 52 HKD (only for the tram ticket).
+You’ll have free internet access, and in the blink of an eye, you will be on the top of the hill.
+All of this used to be 52 HKD (only for the tram ticket).

 All tickets can be purchased online as well here.